johnwhitington/cpdf-source/cpdf.1.md

 system or otherwise at https://www.coherentpdf.com/cpdfmanual.pdf gives the full usage details.

-The sections in this man page follow the chapters of cpdfmanual.pdf.
+The sections in this man page follow the chapters of cpdfmanual.pdf, for east cross-referencing.

 # 1. BASIC USAGE

 **-version**

-: Print the Cpdf version number
+: Print the Cpdf version number.

 **-help, --help**

-: Gives links to sources of help
+: Gives links to sources of help.

 **-summary**

-: Lists and describes very briefly each command line option
+: Lists and describes very briefly each command line option.

 **-o**